Chart Color Schemes

 Infrastructure

-Leeming has moderate levels of nearby infrastructure activity, ranking in the 46thth percentile nationally
+Leeming has moderate levels of nearby infrastructure activity, ranking in the 48thth percentile nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 15 projects likely to affect the area.
-Notable ones include Murdoch Health and Knowledge Precinct, Social and Affordable Housing Tower (Lot 121, Murdoch Health and Knowledge Precinct), ASCEND Industrial Estate at Jandakot Airport, and Leeming Recreation Centre Review.
-The following list details those most relevant.
+AreaSearch has identified fifteen projects expected to influence this region.
+Notable projects include Murdoch Health and Knowledge Precinct, Social and Affordable Housing Tower (Lot 121, Murdoch Health and Knowledge Precinct), ASCEND Industrial Estate at Jandakot Airport, and Leeming Recreation Centre Review.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.